|-||English Language Programs|

 |-||Technology and Engineering|

 |-||Digital Entertainment and Cinema|

-Los Angeles:Known as the "City of Angels," Los Angeles is the largest city in California and the second largest city in the United States.
 Home to more than 3.8 million people from all around the world, Los Angeles is a multicultural, metropolitan hub.
-Throughout the city, you can find various ethnic communities like Little Tokyo, Thai Town, and Little Ethiopia.
+Throughout the city, you can find various ethnic communities like Little Tokyo, Thai Town, and Little Ethiopia

-The variety of L.A.'s inhabitants is matched by the range of activities the city has to offer.
-Referred to as the "Entertainment Capital" of the world, Los Angeles has more working artists, writers, filmmakers, dancers, and musicians than any other city at any time in the history of civilization.
-Only 15 miles from National University, Hollywood is home to historic L.A. sites like Grumman's Chinese Theatre, the Hollywood Walk of Fame, and the famous "Hollywood" sign.
-If you prefer a more hands-on entertainment experience, you can visit Universal Studios, one of the oldest and most famous Hollywood studios still in use.
-Universal Studios is also a theme park where adults and children can, as they say, 'ride the movies,' with attractions based on Jurassic Park, The Mummy, and Shrek!
-If something different from theme parks, there are over three hundred museums in Los Angeles, which can be visited year-round.
-Located in the Santa Monica Mountains, the Getty Museum features art from the Middle Ages to the present and is well known for its architecture, gardens, and view of Los Angeles.
+The variety of L.A.’s inhabitants is matched by the range of activities the city has to offer.
+Home to many working artists, writers, filmmakers, dancers, and musicians, the Los Angeles area is referred to as the “Entertainment Capital” of the world.
+Hollywood, only 15 miles from National University, is home to historic L.A. sites like Grauman’s Chinese Theatre, the Hollywood Walk of Fame, and the famous “Hollywood” sign.
+Universal Studios, one of the oldest and most famous Hollywood studios still in use, is also a theme park where adults and children can experience movie making with attractions based on popular films.
+There are also more than 300 museums in the Los Angeles area that can be visited year-round.
+The Getty Museum, for example, features art from the Middle Ages to the present and is well known for its architecture, gardens, and view of Los Angeles.